 Guided Hintertux glacier tours are also available in summer.
 Everyone from the age of 6 can take part in these tours; all you need are good hiking boots and clothing appropriate for the weather.
-Tours run on weekdays at 11 AM and 1 PM and you don’t need to reserve in advance.
-For more up-to-date information, please check the official website.
+You should check on their website which tours are available when you visit as offered tours seem to change once in a while.

 Family Fun at Sommerberg

 Sommerberg Alm, as the name suggests, is a place where you’ll find summer landscapes in summer.
 It can be reached by gondola from the valley station and is your first stop on the way to Hintertux Glacier.

 It’s surreal to see the difference between the green Alpine pastures here and the wintery landscapes on top of the glacier.
 In a matter of several minutes, you can go from summer to winter and back again.

 There are several restaurants and playgrounds at the Sommerbergalm.
 If you are visiting Hintertux Glacier with kids, this place is not to be missed.
 There is a fun family hike with all kinds of informational panels and you can also get a booklet with questions before you start the hike.
 If you solve them all, you can afterward pick up a nice prize at the Sommerbergalm restaurant.